Online shopping: Impact of reviews on consumer behavior

 One of the great benefits of online shopping is the ability to read product reviews, written either by experts or fellow online shoppers.
 The Nielsen Company conducted a survey in March 2010 and polled more than 27,000 Internet users in 55 markets from the Asia-Pacific, Europe, Middle East, North America, and South America to look at questions such as "How do consumers shop online?", "What do they intend to buy?", "How do they use various online shopping web pages?", and the impact of social media and other factors that come into play when consumers are trying to decide how to spend their money on which product or service.
 According to the research, reviews on electronics (57%) such as DVD players, cellphones, or PlayStations, and so on, reviews on cars (45%), and reviews on software (37%) play an important role in influencing consumers who tend to make purchases online.
 Furthermore, 40% of online shoppers indicate that they would not even buy electronics without consulting online reviews first.
+Studies using eye-tracking can show how people pay attention to certain parts of reviews and product images, which can really show how and what they decide to get.
+Other research shows that reviews that talk about certain prices, quality, and delivery tend to have a big impact on how customers tend to spend their money online.

 In addition to online reviews, peer recommendations on online shopping pages or social media websites play a key role for online shoppers when they are researching future purchases.
 90% of all purchases made are influenced by social media.

 Payment

 Online shoppers commonly use a credit card or a PayPal account in order to make payments.
+Having a safe and reliable payment process can be a great way to build trust.
+If people feel their money is secure and safe within the buying process, they will most likely purchase the product and feel comfortable about it.
 However, some systems enable users to create accounts and pay by alternative means, such as: